Subject–object–verb word order

 In linguistic typology, a subject–object–verb (SOV) language is one in which the subject, object, and verb of a sentence always or usually appear in that order.
-If English were SOV, "Sam beer drank" would be an ordinary sentence, as opposed to the actual Standard English "Sam drank beer" which is subject–verb–object (SVO).
+If English were SOV, "Sam apples ate" would be an ordinary sentence, as opposed to the actual Standard English "Sam ate apples" which is subject–verb–object (SVO).

-The term is often loosely used for ergative languages like Adyghe and Basque that really have agents instead of subjects.
+The term is often loosely used for ergative languages like Adyghe and Basque that in fact have agents instead of subjects.

 Incidence

 Among natural languages with a word order preference, SOV is the most common type (followed by subject–verb–object; the two types account for more than 87% of natural languages with a preferred order).